Blog

 How to Create an Amazon Attribution Tag

-Hit the “New Order” button.
+Hit the “Create Campaign” button.

 The box below the Publisher drop-down says “Click-through URL.”
 This is the URL of the product you want to send people to.
+Alternatively, if you don't want to send traffic directly to an Amazon Product Display Page you could send them to an Amazon Store page and, in this case, you'd send them to that link.

-Go to Amazon, search for your product, click on the listing, copy the URL from your browser, paste it into the Click-through URL box and hit the yellow “Create” button.
+Assuming you're sending them to a product page, go to Amazon, search for your product, click on the listing, copy the URL from your browser, paste it into the Click-through URL box and hit the yellow “Create” button.

 Amazon Attribution Tag example